Defining Workflow Tasks

 From your Python project directory:

-Make sure to add render_sdk as a dependency to your application's requirements.txt, pyproject.toml, or equivalent.
+After installing, make sure to add render>=1.0.1 as a dependency in your application's requirements.txt, pyproject.toml, or equivalent.

 Basic example